xiaomeng-ma/English-Past-Tense/Data/Readme.md

 **Training** folder contains the four training datasets used in the paper. **Test** folder contains the real English verbs (Test.csv) and nonce verbs (Nonce.csv) used in the paper.

+**HumanNonceData** contains the human speaker's production probability for the regular and irregular forms for each nonce verb.
+The file is adopted from Albright and Hayes (2003).
+This data was used to compute the correlation between model's production probability and the human's production probability.